Who we are

 Meet The Team

 Our Fight Dog Meat team are passionate about helping animals enjoy a kinder world.

 Fight Dog Meat founder Michele Brown is a passionate animal rescuer for decades, working with all species.
 She’s traveled to most of the dog and cat eating countries and witnessed the dog and cat meat trade first hand in these countries.
 She’s been inside many slaughterhouses and killing rooms, documenting the trade over many years.

-Board member Wendy Nguyen was born in Vietnam and lives in the USA, but remains passionate about animal welfare in her country of birth, Vietnam.
+Board member Wendy Nguyen heads our USA foster and adoption program.
+As well as helping animals at home in the United States, Wendy’s also passionate about animal welfare in her country of birth, Vietnam.

-Read about our dog rehab expert Ali Nakhila, veterinary surgeon Dr. Nghia Ph.D. and our Lotus Project shelter below.
+Read about our incredible veterinary surgeon Dr. Nghia Ph.D. and our FDM Doggie Ranch in Saigon.

-Ali teaches our traumatized meat dogs how to laugh again.
-He gives them a reason to live.
-When our dogs leave hospital we transfer them across to Ali, to begin their new lives.
+Our doggie ranch is where our dogs learn to laugh again.
+When our dogs leave hospital we move them across to our doggie ranch to begin their new lives.

 Dr. Nghia Ph.D is the brilliant international vet surgeon who has saved many of our rescued dogs and cats.
 Dr. Khe and Dr. Tien are also surgeons working alongside Dr. Nghia.